-Special instructions for evacuation of students with disabilities who are known to need assistance with evacuation (i.e. students registered with the Office for Students with Disabilities) are available.
+Special instructions for evacuation of students with disabilities or mobility impairments who are known to need assistance(i.e. students working with Disability Services) are available.
+Students and Disability Services are to work together to discuss a plan for evacuation in an emergency.

 Evacuation procedures will be evaluated on an annual basis.
-Evaluation will include participant surveys, interviews, and/or other methods of feedback.
-Evaluations will be performed with the advice and input of the Physical Plant Director, the Director of Housing and Student Activities, and other campus personnel appointed by the President.
+Evaluation may include participant surveys, interviews, discussions, and/or other methods of feedback.
+Evaluations may be performed with the advice and input of the Physical Plant Director, the Director of Housing and Student Activities, and other campus personnel appointed by the President.